-- The result of the comparison using = will always be False (STRING is a reference type). - The second if-statement is inside the loop, so it will try to move "Central" in every loop iteration after it had been found.
-This behavior is not incorrect, as it has no effect expect for the first time, but it is inefficient. - The corrected code of version A is shown in Listing ??.
+- The result of the comparison using = will always be False (STRING is a reference type). - The result of the second if statement will always be False, because in the first if statement no assignment was performed (station is Void). - Regardless of the previous observation, the second if-statement is inside the loop, so it would try to move "Central" in every loop iteration after it had been found.
+This behavior is not incorrect, but it is inefficient, because the same operation is performed again and again while it could be performed only once after the loop. - The corrected code of version A is shown in Listing ??.